Local Waffle House starts program to feed first responders working through outbreak

 For the workers at Waffle House, this is not their first time serving during a disaster.

 "We were here in 2016 during the flood.
-We were giving out food when everything was shout down.
+We were giving out food when everything was shut down.
 Again this is just Waffle House, and what we do is give back to the community," Hebert said.

-You can call Waffle House District Manager, Jason Hebert, at (985) 215-9776 to learn how you can contribute to the program.
+You can call Waffle House District Manager Jason Hebert at (985) 215-9776 to learn how you can contribute to the program.

 More News